hsigeman/findZX/workflow/report/workflow.rst

 - Instructions on how to run findZX is found on the `GitHub page`_:

-- [findZX] refers to if the following snakemake file was used for the analysis: ``snakemake -s workflow/findZX``-synteny
+- [findZX] refers to if the following snakemake file was used for the analysis: ``snakemake -s workflow/findZX``

-- [findZX] refers to if the following snakemake file was used for the analysis: ``snakemake -s workflow/findZX-synteny``
+- [findZX-synteny] refers to if the following snakemake file was used for the analysis: ``snakemake -s workflow/findZX-synteny``

 ----